Quick Facts

 Overview

-KCM's recent history is a case study in the costs of resource nationalism gone wrong.
-In May 2019, then-President Edgar Lungu's government seized the mines from majority owner Vedanta Resources, placing KCM into provisional liquidation.
-The move triggered a protracted legal battle and years of declining production as the state-controlled operation struggled without investment capital.
+KCM's recent history is a case study in the cost of ownership and policy uncertainty.
+In May 2019, Zambia placed KCM into provisional liquidation after a dispute with majority owner Vedanta Resources.
+The move triggered a protracted legal battle and years of declining production as the operation struggled without sustained investment capital.

-CopperTech plans USD 1.5 billion in investment to expand and modernise operations, using AI-driven resource identification to lift integrated copper production from 140,000 tonnes (FY2026) to 300,000 tonnes by 2031, with long-term plans to reach 500,000 tonnes per year.
-Critically, CopperTech explicitly plans to leverage the Lobito Corridor to strengthen export routes for US markets.
+CopperTech plans investment to expand and modernise operations, lifting integrated copper production from about 140,000 tonnes in FY2026 to 300,000 tonnes by 2031, with a longer-term 500,000 tonnes per year ambition.
+CopperTech has also framed the Lobito Corridor as a preferred strategic export route for U.S.-aligned markets.

 Community Impact